A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Modeling, Simulation, Profiling and Exploration

 \subsection{High-Level Frameworks for Design and Exploration}

-State-of-the-art frameworks for modeling, simulation, and design-space exploration (DSE) of DL accelerators enable researchers to identify optimal architectures for specific DL workloads and accelerate the design process.
-This subsection focuses on high-level frameworks, i.e., tools that model accelerators as architectural templates with configurable parameters rather than low-level hardware implementations, allowing fast DSE before committing to a specific target technology and moving to slower, more precise simulators.
+This subsection focuses on high-level design-space exploration (DSE) frameworks, i.e., tools that model accelerators as architectural templates with configurable parameters rather than low-level hardware implementations, allowing fast DSE before committing to a specific target technology and moving to slower, more precise simulators.

-The MLPAT~\cite{tang_dossa18} framework enables comprehensive modeling of machine learning accelerators, incorporating various architectural components such as systolic arrays, memory hierarchies, and dataflow.
-It also supports different precision types and technologies, allowing for fine-grained design optimizations.
-Similarly, MAESTRO~\cite{kwon_micro20} provides a domain-specific language for describing neural network processing engines, aiding in the analysis of power/performance trade-offs.
-By specifying parameters such as the number of processing elements and Network-on-Chip bandwidth, MAESTRO helps researchers to tailor architectures to specific workloads.
+Analytical DSE frameworks combine configurable architecture models with analytical cost models to estimate performance, area, and energy.
+Representative examples include MLPAT~\cite{tang_dossa18}, which enables comprehensive modeling of machine learning accelerators incorporating various architectural components such as systolic arrays, memory hierarchies, and dataflow, and MAESTRO~\cite{kwon_micro20}, which provides a domain-specific language for describing neural network processing engines, aiding in the analysis of power/performance trade-offs.
 However, these tools need to be updated to support emerging neural network paradigms, such as spiking neural networks and transformer-based architectures.

 A key issue to explore the vast design space of DL accelerators is balancing accuracy and computational efficiency.
-Timeloop~\cite{parashar_ispass19} is a comprehensive framework consisting of a fast and accurate performance, area, and energy model, along with a mapper that searches for optimal workload-to-architecture mappings; configurable templates provide a flexible approach to architectural exploration, enabling the evaluation of multiple configurations in a short time frame.
-LAMBDA~\cite{russo_percom21} extends the Timeloop framework to support additional configurable parameters modeling communication networks and DNN compression, allowing designers to explore a wider range of architectural and microarchitectural choices.
-ZigZag~\cite{mei_tc21} introduces the ability to evaluate uneven loop mappings, where operands at shared memory levels are not necessarily bound to the same memory level for each loop index.
-This modular framework integrates cost models, architecture generators, and mapping strategies.
-FactorFlow \cite{factorflow} improves the mapping efficiency and reaches accurate results in less time than ZigZag.
+Frameworks such as Timeloop~\cite{parashar_ispass19}, LAMBDA~\cite{russo_percom21}, ZigZag~\cite{mei_tc21}, and FactorFlow~\cite{factorflow} progressively improve the accuracy and flexibility of workload-to-hardware mapping by incorporating communication models, uneven loop mappings, and faster mapping algorithms.
 Despite recent advances, current tools struggle to capture the full complexity of heterogeneous systems, and precise modeling of multi-accelerator and distributed inference scenarios remains an open research challenge.